PraxTube/rantoni-assets/README.md

     - `https://youtu.be/bups0ZUQdvc?t=308`, this is kinda talking about something similar
 - No story before 15min, I feel like that is a decent mark, mabye even 30min (though the game will not be that long in the first place, so yeah something in that ballpark)
     - Okay so future me here, maybe that is a little much, I wouldn't put a hard limit on it, just playtest and see how it feels, also every player takes different time for each segment, keep that in mind
+- Possible fix for the issue with no story in the first 15min: Have some kind of radio or TV or something that explains what is going on, like "oh there were gang fights all over tokyo last night with 71 casulties and bla bla bla", but that thing is completely optional, maybe even make it destructable, I am imagining some little ass speaker that just has a dialogue box and it gets destroyed one hit if the player attacks it, signaling to the player that it's not important to listen, but they do have the option to if they are very into lore and story and shit.
+    - This could also solve the issue of having the player ask "why? what's the point?" without being so _in your face_ with it

 ### Possible stories

-As I said, I am pretty open to anything, though for the case that I need to write the story myself, here are some potential ideas, dear future me.
+As I said, I am pretty open to anything, though for the case that I need to write the story myself, here are some potential ideas.
 Also note that in any story, it will only start **after** the gameplay, regardless of what you actually choose, the player will be left to wonder why he is killing these guys, only then can you start the story (again, it's not like the player is gonna play hours without any kind of story, just let him play the game for a few solid minutes).

 - Protagonist is a former elitst fighter (monk/martial artist? something), but now lives a life secluded from any kind of civilization, only with his wife and daughter (or son? his family.).
 However, one day some kind of messanger arrives, to tell him that the world is in danger (or maybe not the world, maybe just his temple or something of his past, I really, *really* don't like these grandious stories where the hero has to save the entire world, keep it grounded man), so he has to set out to erradicate this danger for the sake of his families protection.
 You would leave your family in the protection of some old friend you trust, or something like that.
 What exactly happens here is kinda open, a betrayal?
 Probably too obvious, but some kind of interesting twist would be good.
 - Protagonist is a former elitst fighter (monk/martial artist? something), but now lives a life secluded from any kind of civilization with his family, or well, used to live, they got all killed (or perhaps some got kidnapped?) so you set out to kill them all in act of vengance (or rescue the ones that were kidnappes?).
 I am not a huge fan of this, super flat story, also the villains are just super boring, story very similar to that of Redeemer.